 For many people, refinancing student loans can be a way to get a lower interest rate or a lower monthly payment, especially with a solid credit and employment history.
 (Note: You may pay more interest over the life of the loan if you refinance with an extended term.)

 Refinancing allows you to take out a new loan, with new terms, and use it to pay off your existing federal or private student loans.
-While doing so can have advantages, you’d be giving up federal programs like Public Service Loan Forgiveness and income-driven repayment plans, and some of the military-specific loan repayment assistance.
+While doing so can have advantages, if you refinance federal; loans you lose access to federal programs like Public Service Loan Forgiveness and income-driven repayment plans, and some of the military-specific loan repayment assistance.

 FAQ